-“NO TIME” - A Solo Exhibition of paintings by Michael Ambron, curated by Zahar Vaks and Lauren Whearty, is
+“NO TIME” - A Solo Exhibition of paintings by Michael Ambron, curated by Zahar Vaks and Lauren Whearty, was

 Ortega y Gasset Projects